Close

 4. Magic Armor covers all locations on a player without any gaps in coverage

-5. Unless otherwise noted in the description of the Enchantment, Magic Armor can never benefit from armor enhancement abilities or magics such as Blessed Armor or Imbued Armor.
-Example: Stoneskin is naturally considered Blessed Armor, but Barkskin can not benefit from Blessed Armor in any way
+5. Unless it is inherently part of the Enchantment, Magic Armor can never benefit from armor enhancement abilities such as Ancestral Armor or Imbue Armor

 6. Players may wear more Magic Armor than their class maximum allows.
 A class which cannot wear any armor can still wear Magic Armor

-7. Unless otherwise noted Magic Armor behaves identically to normal armor
+7. Magic Armor behaves identically to normal armor

-8. The presence of Magic Armor must be announced to any opponents at the beginning of an engagement if possible; Magic Armor should not result in a surprise survival
+8. The presence of Magic Armor must be declared to any opponents at the beginning of an engagement if possible; Magic Armor should not result in a ‘surprise survival'

 All Magic Definitions